myselfHimanshu/ultron-vision/README.md

 ## WHAT IS THIS REPO ABOUT?

 Structured approach to learning and implementing the fundamentals of State of the art vision models.
-The models from built from scratch.
+The models are built from scratch.

 Follow below for updates on how it has been built over time.
 (This repo is work in progress!!!)